THE EARLY DAYS

 The area of today’s Austria, that is the fertile Danube Valley and the Alpine valleys, were already settled in the Paleolithic Age (until approx. 8000 BC).
 Around 400 BC, Celtic peoples from Western Europe settled in the eastern Alps.
 A Celtic state, Noricum, developed around the region's ironworks in the second century BC.
 From the 7th century BC onwards one of the main regions of Celtic occupation was in modern-day Austria, centered around Hallstatt, a large prehistoric salt-mining area.
 The Hallstatt period, 750 - c.450 BC, is named after this region.

 The Romans arrived 200 BC and by 15 BC they dominated the entire area.
 The most important Roman settlement in Austria was Carnuntum (capital of the Roman province of Pannonia in today’s Lower Austria) which became the center of the Roman fortifications along the Danube.
-Visit the Archaeology Park with a museum and an amphitheater.
+Today there is an interesting Archeology Park with a museum and an amphitheater.

 Some 100 years later Rudolf I emerged with the crown, beginning six centuries of Habsburg rule in Austria.
 The centerpiece of their realm was the Imperial Palace in Vienna, today accommodating several museums (Treasury, Sisi Museum) providing a good overview of the Habsburgs.